Yoshiki Inamura: Pro Wrestling Noah (2018–present)

-Inamura made his professional wrestling debut in Pro Wrestling Noah on August 5 at NOAH Departure 2018 where he competed in a battle royal won by Kaito Kiyomiya and alo involving Atsushi Kotoge, Daisuke Harada, Junta Miyawaki, Masao Inoue, Mohammed Yone, Quiet Storm, Seiya Morohashi, Tadasuke, Yoshinari Ogawa, and three Chinese developmental wrestlers coming in as guest competitors Chang Jian Feng, Lin Dong Xuan and Sun Yi Lin.
+Inamura made his professional wrestling debut in Pro Wrestling Noah on August 5 at NOAH Departure 2018 where he competed in a battle royal won by Kaito Kiyomiya and also involving Atsushi Kotoge, Daisuke Harada, Junta Miyawaki, Masao Inoue, Mohammed Yone, Quiet Storm, Seiya Morohashi, Tadasuke, Yoshinari Ogawa, and three Chinese developmental wrestlers coming in as guest competitors Chang Jian Feng, Lin Dong Xuan and Sun Yi Lin.

 Inamura competed in various of the promotion's signature events.
 At the N-1 Victory, Noah's biggest yearly event, he made his first appearance at the 2020 edition where he placed himself in the block B, failing to score any points after competing against Katsuhiko Nakajima, Takashi Sugiura, Kenoh, Naomichi Marufuji and Shuhei Taniguchi.
 Another signature even in which he competed is the Global Tag League, where he made his first appearance at the 2019 edition in which he teamed up with Masa Kitamiya and scored a total of four points after competing against the teams of Go Shiozaki and Katsuhiko Nakajima, Kazma Sakamoto and Takashi Sugiura, Kaito Kiyomiya and Kenoh, Maybach Taniguchi and Yuji Hino, Akitoshi Saito and Masao Inoue, Atsushi Kotoge and Mitsuya Nagai, and Muhammad Yone and Quiet Storm.
-At the 2020 edition, Inamura teamed up with Daisuke Sekimoto and fought in the block B, where they scored a total of two points after gonig against Go Shiozaki and Katsuhiko Nakajima, Takashi Sugiura and Hideki Sekine, and Akitoshi Saito and Masao Inoue.
+At the 2020 edition, Inamura teamed up with Daisuke Sekimoto and fought in the block B, where they scored a total of two points after going against Go Shiozaki and Katsuhiko Nakajima, Takashi Sugiura and Hideki Sekine, and Akitoshi Saito and Masao Inoue.
 Inamura has been a member of the Kongo stable since 2019.

 Inamura competed in various pay-per-view events hosted by the company.
 At CyberFight Festival 2021 on June 6, he teamed up with Kaito Kiyomiya in a losing effort against The 37Kamiina (Konosuke Takeshita and Yuki Ueno).
 At Noah Dream On Final 2022 on May 21, he teamed up with Kai Fujimura to defeat and Daiki Inaba and Junta Miyawaki.
 At CyberFight Festival 2022 on June 12, he teamed up with Katsuhiko Nakajima and Atsushi Kotoge to defeat Burning (Tetsuya Endo and Jun Akiyama) and Kazusada Higuchi.
 At Noah Destination 2022 on July 16, Inamura teamed up with Masa Kitamiya as "The Tough" in a losing effort against Sugiura-gun (Hideki Suzuki and Timothy Thatcher).
 At Noah Departure 2022 on August 5, he fell short to Kinya Okada in an N-1 Victory qualification match.
 At Noah Grand Ship In Nagoya 2022 on September 25, he and Kitamiya defeated Funky Express (Akitoshi Saito and Mohammed Yone).
 At Noah Ariake Triumph 2022 on October 30, he teamed up with Keiji Mutoh and Naomichi Marufuji to defeat Great Bash Heel (Togi Makabe & Tomoaki Honma) and Hiroshi Tanahashi.
 At Noah Global Honored Crown 2022 on November 10, he teamed up with Kai Fujimura to defeat Daishi Ozawa and Yasutaka Yano.
 At Noah The Best 2022 on November 23, he unsuccessfully challenged El Hijo del Dr. Wagner Jr. for the GHC National Championship.